Notice of Privacy Practices

 FCHC understands that medical information about you and your health is personal.
 We are committed to protecting your medical information.
 While you receive services at FCHC, a record is created.
 FCHC staff uses this record to provide you with quality care and to comply with certain legal requirements.
 This notice applies to all records of your care generated by FCHC and its affiliates, whether it is made by hospital personnel or your personal physician.
 Other medical practices may have different policies or notices regarding the doctor’s use and disclosure of your medical information created in the doctor’s office.

 This notice will tell you about the ways in which FCHC may use and disclose medical information about you.
 FCHC also describes your rights and its obligations regarding the use and disclosure of medical information.
-This information is made available to you through the Health Insurance Portability and Accountability Act (HIPAA) of 1996.
+This information is made available to you through the Health Insurance Portability and Accountability Act (HIPAA) of 1996 and its associated regulations.

 FCHC is required by law to: